School Meals

 Currently school meals are priced as follows;

-How do I pay for my child’s meals?
+How do I book a meal for my child?

 What if I miss a payment?